CLEANit/MatSimPy/docs/slist.md

   2
   ```

-## pyargmax
+## pyargmax [^2]
 <dl>
 <dt>def pyargmax(l)</dt>
 <dd>
 Find the argmax in a python list of numbers.
-Adapted from resource [here](https://towardsdatascience.com/there-is-no-argmax-function-for-python-list-cd0659b05e49).
+Adapted from resource in footnote.
 </dd>
 </dl>